 NordVPN does something interesting with its servers to deliver fast speeds.
 Instead of distributing general purpose machines that handle all of the network’s traffic, servers are tuned to handle certain types of transfers more efficiently.
 There are servers for torrent downloads, for example, which makes using Popcorn Time surprisingly fast on the NordVPN network.

 Alongside server specialization, NordVPN also features unlimited bandwidth, no traffic caps, a zero-logging policy, and no restrictions on torrent or P2P traffic.
-The network is over 850 servers strong, which covers 57 countries and thousands of proxies.
+The network is over 5,500 servers, which covers 58 countries and thousands of proxies.
 There’s also NordVPN’s signature double encryption to ensure data remains safe.

 Safety features in NordVPN’s software include DNS leak protection as well as an automatic kill switch.
 Most providers reserve these extras for Mac and Windows users, but NordVPN adds support for iOS devices as well, making it one of the more secure mobile VPNs around.